Find everything you need to know about business payments.

 Those may well be the directions for B2B payments, but until then companies will have to review their transactions and decide which of the options available best suits the way they do business.

-The credit card number had been stolen, the cardholder had noticed the large charge on their bill and had informed the credit company.
-The debt was removed from the cardholder… but the poor seller, who had nothing wrong but respond to a good order, was left $12,000 out of pocket and with nowhere to turn for help.
-The victim of the crime might have been the owner of the credit card, and the credit card company would have been held responsible for their losses.
+The credit card number had been stolen.
+The cardholder had noticed the large charge on their bill and had informed the credit company.
+The debt was removed from the cardholder… but the poor seller was left $12,000 out of pocket and with nowhere to turn for help.
+The victim of the crime might have been the owner of the credit card.
+The credit card company would have been held responsible for their losses.
 But it was the merchant responding to what looked like a legitimate B2B payment who was left feeling the pain.
 This is all because the business owners didn’t protect their business.

 For business owners trying to protect their business, Payment security has always been an important issue.
-It was important when customers needed to carry around large amounts of cash, and it remained an issue as credit cards have replaced notes and coins.
-Now that anyone can place an order using nothing more than a string of numbers read over the phone or entered on a website form, security for all payments is weaker and more susceptible to abuse than ever before.
+It was important when customers needed to carry around large amounts of cash.
+It remained an issue as credit cards have replaced notes and coins.
+Now that anyone can place an order, security for all payments is weaker and more susceptible than ever before.

-In 2010, Jeff Woodard of Harlingen, Texas, used whats known as check kiting to defraud three banks of more than a million dollars.
+In 2010, Jeff Woodard of Harlingen, Texas, used check kiting to defraud three banks of more than a million dollars.
 Woodard owned three automotive businesses.
 He would write a check from one business to another and cover that check by writing another check from his third company.
 As long as he kept writing checks, the previous check would clear.
-All the checks were written in whole dollar amounts, were usually sequential, and were deposited each day to create the impression of having money in the account.
+All the checks were written in whole dollar amounts, usually sequential.
+They were deposited each day to create the impression of having money in the account.
 Woodard would have been able to withdraw that money before the bank realized that the check had bounced.

 Most of Woodard’s checks amounted to no more than hundreds of dollars each.
 He was able to maintain the fraud for so long because check kiting is very difficult to detect.
 Fraud investigators must examine all of the deposits over a three-month period to identify payments from another account under the account-holder’s control.
 They then have to be able to prove that the fraud was intentional, usually by showing a pattern of payments that had no purpose other than to inflate bank balances.
 Finally, prosecutors would have to show that the fraud created a benefit, that the inflated amounts in the account allowed a dying business to continue or the business owner to make additional expenses.

-Check kiting is a fraud conducted through B2B payments whose victim is the bank but any business that accepts or makes payments using checks is leaving themselves open to fraud.
+Check kiting is a fraud conducted through B2B payments whose victim is the bank.
+However, any business that accepts or makes payments using checks is leaving themselves open to fraud.
 Together with the difficulty of maintaining the paperwork and the slow speed of the process, it’s another reason that businesses are slowly abandoning this traditional payment method in favor of digital transfers.

 Credit card fraud is second only to check fraud.
-According to a September 2015 report in The Wall Street Journal, 13 cents of every $100 spent in the US is made as a fraudulent credit card purchase.
-Merchants may lose as much as $190 billion each year through credit card fraud, with much of the fraudulent activity taking place online.
+According to The Wall Street Journal, 13 cents of every $100 in the US is made as a fraudulent purchase.
+Merchants may lose as much as $190 billion each year through credit card fraud.
+Much of the fraudulent activity taking place online.
 Banks lose about $11 billion and customers are believed to lose almost $5 billion.
 As is so often the case, it’s small businesses that are hit hardest.

 While it’s simple enough for a criminal to steal a credit card and attempt to run up debts before the card is frozen, other forms of fraud include counterfeiting and the use of stolen credit card numbers.
 In 2014 around 31.8 million US consumers reported that their credit cards had been breached, more than three times the number the previous year.
 Most retail businesses selling online will have experienced receiving a chargeback on a purchase made with a credit card.